Category: Foundations

 If you’ve ever felt like Christianity wasn’t meant for someone like you, you’re not alone.

-Many people walk away from faith not because they rejected God, but because they were rejected or otherwise hurt by people who claimed to represent Him.
+Many people walk away from faith not because they rejected God, but because they were rejected, or otherwise hurt, by people who claimed to represent Him.
 Others were never really invited at all.
 They were only warned, judged, or talked past.
-Some were taught a version of Christianity that sounded more like control than hope and more like shame than truth.
+Some were taught a version of Christianity that sounded more like control than hope, and more like shame than truth.

 So before anything else, let’s say this plainly:

-Christianity is not about becoming acceptable to God.
+Christianity isn’t about becoming acceptable to God.

-It is about discovering that God came to you first.
+It’s about discovering that God came to you first.

+For many people, the question isn’t even “Why Christianity?”
+It’s more basic than that: Why God?
 Why believe in anything beyond what we can see, measure, or control?

 Because the human experience refuses to stay contained inside those limits.

-• We hunger for justice.
-Yet, deep down, we know that if perfect justice were applied evenly, we wouldn’t escape it either.
+We long for meaning that outlasts success.
+We ache for forgiveness that actually heals.
+We carry guilt we can’t erase, shame we can’t outrun, and grief we can’t reason away.
+We hunger for justice.
+Yet, deep down, most of us know that if perfect justice were applied evenly, we wouldn’t escape it either.

 One of the most common misunderstandings about Christianity is that it’s some kind of moral ladder: behave better, believe harder, clean yourself up, and maybe God will accept you.

-That is not Christianity.
+That’s not Christianity.

 “There is no one righteous, not even one.”